SoftUni-Internal/interactive-content/EN/01-Internet-Explained/02-How-Does-The-Internet-Work.md

 # Important Definitions

-In order to easily grasp how the Internet works, we must take a look at its underlying structure.
+To easily grasp how the Internet works, we must take a look at its underlying structure.

 Here are some of the **basic definitions** needed to understand the Internet: